lucia-auth/lucia/docs/pages/guides/validate-session-cookies/nextjs-app.md

 }
 ```

-For API routes, since Next.js do not implement CSRF protection for API routes, **CSRF protection must be implemented when dealing with forms** if you're dealing with forms.
+For API routes, since Next.js does not implement CSRF protection for API routes, **CSRF protection must be implemented when dealing with forms** if you're dealing with forms.
 This can be easily done by comparing the `Origin` and `Host` header.
 We recommend using middleware for this.

 ```ts
 // middleware.ts